tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

         -   records and maps are deeply merged, that is, the merge is performed recursively for their nested nodes

-        :param any a: configuration data
+        :param any data_a: configuration data
-        :param any b: configuration data
+        :param any data_b: configuration data

         :return: merged configuration data